With so many stunning perennials to choose from, it can be tricky to choose which ones to plant, especially if you’re pushed for space.

 Elegant and colourful – delphiniums are a quintessential cottage garden plant.
 Cut them down to the ground in autumn, once they’re past their best.

 Polygonatum, or Solomon’s seal, are beautiful shade-loving perennials, with pretty, pendulous blooms, which are a creamy colour.
-For flowers which stand out even more, try growing the cultivar ‘Red Stem’.
+For flowers that stand out even more, try growing the cultivar ‘Red Stem’.

 Depending on which aquilegias you’re growing, May will either be the month they’re beginning to flower, or the month they’re ending their display.
 ‘Texas Yellow’ (pictured) flowers from March to May, whereas it’s May to July for ‘Chocolate Soldier’.